j88moja-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #3 display content of /etc/passwd and /ect/hosts files
 #4 display the last 10 lines of /etc/passwd
 #5 display the first 10 lines of /etc/passwd
+#6 displays the 3rd line of the file iacta